buhrmi/buhrmi/README.md

 ### [Inertia X Æ A-Xii](https://github.com/buhrmi/inertiax)

 Positioned as an alternative to Hotwire, Inertia X is my preferred way to build native-feeling apps using Ruby on Rails.
+You can see it being used in production [here](https://app.vibe.tokyo).

 ### [LiveStores](https://github.com/buhrmi/livestores)